-The AOC AG241QX is one of the cheapest 1440p 144Hz 1ms gaming monitors available yet it offers plenty of useful features such as G-SYNC compatibility, wide VRR range, rich connectivity options, and a great design.
+The AOC AG241QX is one of the cheapest 1440p 144Hz 1ms gaming monitors available, yet it offers plenty of valuable features such as G-SYNC compatibility, wide VRR range, rich connectivity options, and a great design.
 If you prefer its 24″ size over the 27″ alternatives, it’s the monitor for you.

 Based on a TN (Twisted Nematic) panel by AU Optronics, the AOC AGON AG241QX offers true 8-bit color depth, a 350-nit peak brightness, a static contrast ratio of 1,000:1, a 1ms response time speed, and 160°/170° viewing angles.

 A 1440p 144Hz gaming monitor with a VA panel, for instance, has a slower response time speed which results in prominent smearing and ghosting in fast-paced games.
 The advantage of VA panels, though, is the high contrast ratio which provides deeper and more vivid dark shades.

 An IPS version of a 1440p 144Hz display offers a good balance between TN and VA.

 You get more accurate and vibrant colors while the contrast ratio is also around 1,000:1.
 The response time is not as fast as that of TN panels, but it’s sufficient to eliminate most of trailing in video games.
 IPS models, however, are also more expensive.